 Performance measures will help the public, Metro managers and King County decision makers understand if the transit system is meeting operational and policy objectives.
 As an evaluation tool, performance measures will help Metro understand how it might improve transit system performance, and establish a strong rationale for difficult policy choices.
+Regular reporting on the performance measures will aid in transparency.
+The frequency of reporting should be identified when the measures are adopted, but should be at least annually.
+(There may be different reporting frequencies for some of the performance measures.)

-The Task Force subgroup on performance measures worked with Metro staff to develop an initial example of metrics for overall system performance and easy-to-understand reporting.
-The Task Force recommends that Metro continue developing performance measures using this model.
-The Task Force suggests that Metro develop performance measures for all of Metro's operations (e.g., customer service, vehicle maintenance, etc.).
-The Task Force supports Metro's suggestion to include recommendations for the performance measurement system in Metro's Comprehensive and Strategic Plans to be submitted to the County Council by February 2011.
+The task force subgroup on performance measures worked with Metro staff to develop an initial example of metrics for overall system performance and easy-to-understand reporting.
+The task force recommends that Metro continue developing performance measures using this model.
+The task force suggests that Metro develop performance measures for all of Metro's operations (e.g., customer service, vehicle maintenance, etc.).
+The task force supports Metro's suggestion to include recommendations for the performance measurement system in Metro's Comprehensive and Strategic Plans to be submitted to the County Council by February 2011.

 Recommendation 2: King County and Metro management must control all of the agency's operating expenses to provide a cost structure that is sustainable over time.
-Cost control strategies should include continued implementation of the 2009 performance audit findings, exploration of alternative service delivery models, and potential reduction of overhead and internal service charges.
+Cost-control strategies should include continued implementation of the 2009 performance audit findings, exploration of alternative service delivery models, and potential reduction of overhead and internal service charges.

-The Task Force believes that Metro's financial model, with current revenue sources and Metro's expense structure, is not sustainable over the long-term.
-The Task Force recommends effort in three areas:
+The task force believes that Metro's financial model, with current revenue sources and Metro's expense structure, is not sustainable over the long-term.
+The task force recommends effort in three areas:

 - Continue to follow up on the 2009 King County Performance Audit recommendations to further reduce costs, create efficiencies and implement savings strategies.
-Provide regular updates on progress and the expected timetable for implementation. - Explore opportunities for alternative service products and service delivery models (e.g., carpools, vanpools, DART, taxi scrip, CAT and ACCESS paratransit), including contracting out for some underperforming fixed route services.
+Provide regular updates on progress and the expected timetable for implementation. - Explore opportunities for alternative service products and service delivery models (e.g., carpools, vanpools, DART, taxi scrip, CAT and Access paratransit), including contracting out for some underperforming fixed-route services.
 Any contracting out should be consistent with broad labor harmony principles. - King County should clearly explain how and why overhead and internal service charges are allocated to Metro and County departments, and continue to explore ways to reduce overall overhead and internal service charges.